• Skip to primary navigation

 • This oil based potato salad is simple cooking at it's best - just 6 ingredients and very little work required.

 • Cooked and on the table in 20 minutes, this side dish is a go-to any night of the week.
+It's also vegan, dairy free, gluten free and egg free so everyone can tuck in!

 • It's not only perfect in the summer months to enjoy eating outdoors.
 It's just as good in the colder months, when you can serve it as a warm potato salad.